ric03/aether-deployment/README.md

-# Aether deployment
+# Project Aether Deployment

-This will install the following:
+This will deploy the following:

 - Mosquitto
 - Telegraf